 You need warmth and understanding.
-You need support and gentle but strong presence from a man by your side.
+You need support and a gentle but strong presence from a man by your side.

-You date someone few times and you already have thoughts of romantic weekends away, meeting family and relatives, creating mutual friendships…
+You date someone a few times and you already have thoughts of romantic weekends away, meeting family and relatives, creating mutual friendships…

 I was you once… ok, more than once.